w010/w_query2csv/README.md

 		config:
-			.pattern = [string] - regexp pattern to match .replacement = [string] - when string found, replace with this one .limit = [int] - limit replacements, if matches multiple
+			.pattern = [string] - regexp pattern to match .replacement = [string] - when string found, replace with this one ("-SPACE-" keyword can be used, for typoscript configuring purposes, where value of property is always trimmed) .limit = [int] - limit replacements, if matches multiple

+	StripHtml - Remove HTML markup from text
+		config:
+			.allowed_tags = [string] optional, list of tags to keep

 	Unserialize - Unserializes an array and generates key: value pairs separated by given delimiter